 While many people are only interested in the people who sing the songs, we at YouKnowIGotSoul have a great amount of respect for writers and producers who may not get the shine that they deserve for creating a song.
 With these lists, we hope everyone gets an opportunity to find out more about some of the people who go unnoticed to the public and whose names are only found in the album credits.

-To kick off this feature, I will list my ten favorite songs written by the late Stephen Ellis Garrett aka Static Major.
+To kick off this feature, we will list our ten favorite songs written by the late Stephen Ellis Garrett aka Static Major.
 One of the original members of the R&B group Playa, he’s a man behind so many hits through the years, and deserves the shine.
 As a rule of thumb, we will not be listing an artist more than twice on the list to make it more diverse.
 However, we have included an extensive honorable mention section to shine light on many of the other great songs.

 This track off JoJo’s debut album showcased Static’s versatility.
 Though Static was great at writing sensual songs, he also had the ability to put together a great track for JoJo who was 13 at the time.